“1.4 Ten Sephiroth of Nothingness, Ten and not nine, ten and not eleven. Understand with Wisdom,

 —- Sepher Yetzirah

 These particular Ten numbers were chosen because of the special attention in the Sepher Yetzirah to separate the consideration of the Ten numbers being discussed from the twenty-two Letters.
-In the line “ten and not nine, ten and not eleven” gives a hint as to the fact that it is not just a simple observation of the numbers on through ten, but of the Arabic/Indian Ten Ideal numbers zero through nine.
-For although the ten ideal numbers culminate with the number nine they are not just nine numbers since they begin with the non-quantitative number zero for a total of ten numerals; and although the number ten is a perfection of the Ten Ideals, it too is not to be included for it is the first double digit number and that would give a total of eleven numerals if included.
+In the line “ten and not nine, ten and not eleven” gives a hint to the fact that it is not just a simple observation of the numbers one through ten, but of the ten Arabic/Indian Ideal numbers zero through nine.
+For although the ten ideal numbers culminate with the number nine, they are not just nine numbers since they begin with the non-quantitative number zero for a total of ten numerals.
+For although the number ten represents the first complete set of the Ten Ideals (1 signifying the first complete set of ideals and 0 the beginning of the next set), it is not to be included because it is not one of the ten single digit Ideal numbers, but rather the first double digit number, which if included would be a total of eleven numerals and not just ten.
+Speaking in riddles and vague references was the norm with the esoteric traditions, especially when dancing around the esoteric notions of zero and infinity.
+Since zero was not a thing that could be objectively described it was called a nothingness, and the ideal number spheres were called sephirah of nothingness.
+When they said, “Their end is embedded in their beginning and their beginning in their end” they are describing eternity; and when they said, “For the Master is singular, it has no second.
+And before One, what do you count?”, they are alluding to Zero without directly saying so, and they would thereby elude the mundane minded who lacked the ability to conceive of, or be trusted with, such concepts.